Skip to content

 screwing

-2. Install ATX Board into the Chassis
+2. Install ATX Board into PC Case

 The 9-PIN Wire Set provided in the ATX Package allows you to connect one of the ATX board interface 4/5 to the controlled computer's control line or F_PANEL interface.

-Example 1.
 For 10-1 pin PANEL

 If the row of pins on your controlled computer's motherboard used to connect to the control panel is a 10-1 pin PANEL, as shown below.